Introduction: TMC2208 UART on BigTreeTech/BIQU SKR V1.1, V1.3, and V1.4 Controllers

-Connect the "right-angle" end of one of these patch wires to pin 5 of the block (it should be clearly marked on the board next to the pin).
+Connect the right-angle end to pin 5 of the config block on the SKR board for the axis you're dealing with (it should be clearly marked on the board next to the pin).
 This would normally be the MS3 signal line on drivers like the A4988 or DRV8825, but TMC2208 driver modules don't use this connection at all, so the soldering we did on the module routed the TMC2208 chip's PDN/UART signal such that we could pick it up from pin 5.

-Connect the other end of this wire to an appropriate GPIO pin on the SKR's AUX1 or LCD/SD/SPI header.
+Whatever you connected the one end to, connect the other end of the patch wire to an appropriate GPIO pin on the SKR's AUX1 or LCD/SD/SPI header.
 But just where are these signals?
-That's explained in the next step! :-)
+That's explained in the next step.

 Step 4: Help Marlin Make the Connection

 In the above image, you'll see areas highlighted in yellow and orange, to point out specific connectors, with a few individual pins highlighted in red, green, blue, and gray.
 Those highlighted pins are the ones I had in mind for you to use, but there are a few more pins available on the board than you'll need for this project, so you have some leeway here.

 Whatever pins you settle on, you will need to define them in Marlin to match where you intend to connect the patch wires on AUX1 and LCD/SD/SPI.